 The Similarity of Airbnb and Uber Fraud

 Uber isn't the only mobile app that has been laundered by money.
 Airbnb hosts also sometimes mediate these crimes, as is done through Uber.
-Criminals collaborating through ads posted on the dark web can masquerade as having non-existent guests in their Airbnb homes and transfer funds to their accounts.
+Criminals collaborating through ads posted on the dark web can masquerade as having non-existent guests in their Airbnb homes and transferring funds to their accounts.
 In fact, when these funds obtained as a result of financial crime are transferred to the Airbnb account, they become legal.
 Sometimes, if it is necessary to launder a large amount of money, criminals can make annual deals with money mules who own more than one home.
 To summarize, just like with Uber, a service in Airbnb appears to be given to a customer who is not there.

 According to a report verified by Trustwave, advertisements such as "managers of Airbnb hosts -- I'm looking for people who have real hosts from this company" were published on the dark web in 2018.
 In addition, after much news was published, Financial Conduct Authority (FCA) started to work on tightening the audit of Airbnb Payments UK (APUK).